 Topic 2: Registration Overview

-Erika Gehrmann – Chief, Registration & Program Support Section – followed up with an in-depth overview on Registration with the DEA.
-Some of the nuances covered included: DEA requires renewals for those companies with “Order to Show Cause” to be submitted 45 days before expiration; how the DEA defers to the State government on whether a company is considered a “new company” and requires a new registration, if there is a tax conversion; and, how registration isn’t required for List 1 chemicals, if it is in the Finished Drug Form.
+Erika Gehrmann – Chief, Registration & Program Support Section – followed up with an in-depth overview of registration with the DEA.
+Some of the nuances covered included: DEA requires renewals for those companies with “Order to Show Cause” to be submitted 45 days before expiration; how the DEA defers to the state government on whether a company is considered a “new company” and requires a new registration, if there is a tax conversion, and how registration isn’t required for List 1 chemicals, if it is in the Finished Drug Form.

 Topic 3: Manufacturers & Importers of Schedule 1 & 2

 Kurt Roth – Unit Chief, Regulatory Unit – started off his presentation by delineating the difference between “manufacturers”; according to the 802 definition, Bulk Manufacturers create drugs from scratch (API) and Finished Dose manufacturer products that are ready for human consumption.
 One key aspect pointed out was that importing is only authorized for domestic use and not allowed for re-export.